pandas-dev/pandas/doc/source/io.rst

      in a string, or a ``NaT`` in a datetime-like column counts as having a value), then those rows **WILL BE DROPPED IMPLICITLY**.
 This limitation *may* be addressed in the future.
-   - You can not append/select/delete to a non-table (table creation is determined on the first append, or by passing ``table=True`` in a put operation)
    - ``HDFStore`` is **not-threadsafe for writing**.
 The underlying ``PyTables`` only supports concurrent reads (via threading or processes).
 If you need reading and writing *at the same time*, you